-A possible answer might lie in the fact that documentary photography invests the discursive assertions of NGOs with immediacy, poignancy, and most importantly, authority.
+A possible answer might lie in the fact that documentary photography invests the discursive assertions of NGOs with immediacy, poignancy, and most important, authority.
 The audience is encouraged to witness (distant) subjectivity and believe the analog of overseas reality with which they are presented.
 An objective depiction functions as evidence of NGO experience: it demonstrates that these development organizations “were/are-really-there” and acts as conclusive proof that they “were/are-really-doing-something.”
 Documentary/realist representations work simultaneously as the basis for knowledge, the validation for the correctness of NGO discursive assertions, but they work equally as inspirational images: images that require some form of active response.
 They anchor and limit the conditions of truth and, therefore, meaning.

 There is a final aspect worth considering.
-By privileging the documentary photograph, NGOs present photography as primarily a medium not an instrumentality, thereby covertly dissociating representation from power.
+By privileging the documentary photograph, NGOs present photography as primarily a medium, not an instrumentality, thereby covertly dissociating representation from power.
 The recognition of power is made in institutional terms, in the form of guidelines.
 The guidelines subsequently drafted after 1984–5 by Oxfam (1987), Save the Children Fund (1988, 1991), and the NGO-EC Liaison Committee (1989) emphasized the need for greater accuracy and truth in tandem with substantial verbal contextualization, dialogical production, and appropriately controlled methods of reproduction.
 Development organizations know that representations fuse power with knowledge, but this is not something that is conveyed to their audiences, who are presented with apparently unmediated realities.

 Cultural Consequences

 The outcome of the events of 1984–5 initiated a fundamental reconsideration of the content and process of production of visual images by British development charities.
-The most immediate result was a move towards positive imaging, producing images that possessed the strength, dignity, and self-determination of the human subject in the face of adversity that development work sought to create rather than images that objectified and dehumanized the subject of development.
+The most immediate result was a move toward positive imaging, producing images that possessed the strength, dignity, and self-determination of the human subject in the face of adversity that development work sought to create rather than images that objectified and dehumanized the subject of development.
 Debates about imagery called into question the quality and the quantity of NGO images as well as their techniques of production and reproduction.
 Such debates decisively linked the practice of representation – the image of development – with the practice of development or intervention.
 But this operated according to a realist premise, positing that “out there” there was one real truth or reality ready to be captured and conveyed in visual images.
 Yet, as we have seen, all visual images – positive or negative – articulate something very different from dry truth or reality.

 NGOs possess an institutional culture: they perceive development as a practice that defines problems and prescribes methods for achieving certain delineated goals.
 As organizations they have a certain way of seeing the world, generating discourses on how the world is and how they wish it to be.
 These understandings change over time and differ across the gamut of organizations.
 Nevertheless, as organizations involved in a common project, development, they articulate sophisticated understandings of development practice, which allows them to be perceived and understood as a moral and intellectual community of practitioners.
-Development NGOs are also cultural institutions which generate visual and material products.
+Development NGOs are also cultural institutions that generate visual and material products.
 They do not confine the understandings and beliefs they hold to themselves.
 Indeed it is in their interest not to.
 They are actively engaged in creating meaningful images and messages on the subject of the developing world for the purposes of dissemination and conversion.
 Only by reaching a wide variety of people and ensuring that they take on board the challenge and the need for development can development NGOs ensure their ultimate survival.
-As prolific cultural producers they search constantly to circumscribe and fix meaning, most tellingly perhaps through the regulation and use of documentary photography.
+As prolific cultural producers, they search constantly to circumscribe and fix meaning, most tellingly perhaps through the regulation and use of documentary photography.